altaywtf/altay-dot-wtf/data/books/the-best-interface-is-no-interface.md

 Instead of computers serving us, we try our best to satisfy the weird constraints that are non-intuitive.
 Okay, I want my account to be secure and safe, but can't you help me a little bit?

 Machines would understand each other better than any input a human being could produce.
-Let them communicate and resolve our issues automagically via signals and sensors:
+Let them communicate and resolve our issues auto-magically via signals and sensors:

 - OAuth over complicated login flows with cognitive overload.
 - Easy-to-understand washing machine modes instead of airplane cockpits.